Saritalitu23/Hello-Microverse/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 > Give credit to everyone who inspired your codebase.

-I would like to thank...
+If you like this project you can clone it and feel free to improve it by making a pull request. and I would like to thank Microverse for giving us the opportunity to learn and grow as developers

 <p align="right">(<a href="#readme-top">back to top</a>)</p>